oliverpool/imohash/README.md

 ### Small file exemption
 Small files are more likely to collide on size than large ones.
 They're also probably more likely to change in subtle ways that sampling will miss (e.g. editing a large text file).
-For this reason, imohash will simply hash the entire file if it is less than 128K.
+For this reason, sparsehash will simply hash the entire file if it is less than 128K.
 This parameter is also configurable.

 ## Performance
-The standard hash performance metrics make no sense for imohash since it's only reading a limited set of the data.
+The standard hash performance metrics make no sense for sparsehash since it's only reading a limited set of the data.
 That said, the real-world performance is very good.
 If you are working with large files and/or a slow network, expect huge speedups. (**spoiler**: reading 48K is quicker than reading 500MB.)